Because of Christ, the ceremonial law is repealed.

 But the one thing you can’t really say in fairness is that Christians are being inconsistent with their beliefs to accept the moral statements in the Old Testament while not practicing other ones.

-One way to respond to the charge of inconsistency may be to ask a counter-question: “Are you asking me to deny the very heart of my Christian beliefs?”
-If you are asked, “Why do you say that?” you could respond, “If I believe Jesus is the the resurrected Son of God, I can’t follow all the ‘clean laws’ of diet and practice, and I can’t offer animal sacrifices.
+One way to respond to the charge of inconsistency between the Old Covenant and the New may be to ask a counter-question: “Are you asking me to deny the very heart of my Christian beliefs?”
+If you are asked, “Why do you say that?” you could respond, “If I believe Jesus is the the resurrected Son of God, I can’t follow all the ‘clean laws’ of diet and practice in the Old Covenant, and I can’t offer animal sacrifices.
 All that would be to deny the power of Christ’s death on the cross.
 And so those who really believe in Christ must follow some Old Testament texts and not others.”